stephenlb/pubnub-mongo-pipe/blog.md

 MongoPipe is a new tool powered by [PubNub](http://www.pubnub.com) that **streams your MongoDB Documents** from your MongoDB Collection directly to your iPhone App in less than 0.25 seconds (real-time).
-Your iPhone app opens a TCP Socket Connection to PubNub while a dispatch process runs on your MongoDB server to catch insert statemetns via tailable cursor.
+Your iPhone app opens an always-on TCP Socket Connection to PubNub while a dispatch process runs on your MongoDB server via Tailable Cursors to catch inserted documents.
 The data is streamed and brokered via PubNub directly to your iPhone App in real-time.